CrossScarDev/UBTW2/README.md

 To launch `Velocity` run `./launch.sh` or `./launch.sh Velocity`

 ## Issues
-If you have a issue you can use the `issues` tab on GitHub.
+If you have a issue you can use the `Issues` tab on GitHub.

+## Making Changes

+> [!IMPORTANT]
+> You need to know how to write bash scripts, use node and npm, and use GitHub to make changes to the project

+If you would like to make changes to this project first create a fork of this project on GitHub and make the changes you would like to make.
+Then make sure you are not braking the rules specified in the license.
+Finally you can create a Pull Request in the `Pull Requests` tab to make those changes available to everyone.